Words by Klaus Becker, MD for Caturra Coffee.

 - The amount of time that the water is in contact with the coffee grounds is another important factor affecting the taste of your coffee.

 “A cup of coffee shared with a friend is happiness tasted and time well spent”, says Bekker.
-Follow the tips above and your happiness as expert coffee brewer will be well assured too.
+Follow the tips above and your happiness as an expert coffee brewer will be well assured too.

 Caturra Coffee was established in 1994, Caturra Coffee is a highly commended South African coffee roaster, known for its premium coffee and a variety of specialized equipment.